-- St. Serra Sunday News is a weekly communication sent every Sunday to all school families regarding updates for the upcoming week and future events taking place. - General communications from the school will be sent regularly from communications@serraschool.org.
+- St. Serra Sunday News is a weekly communication sent every Sunday during the school year to all school families regarding updates for the upcoming week and future events taking place. - General communications from the school will be sent regularly from communications@serraschool.org.
 Please add communications@serraschool.org to your email's list of safe senders so our emails do not get blocked.